mosquito/suds/README.md

 suds-philpem
 ============

-This is fork of https://bitbucket.org/philpem/suds with
+This is fork of https://bitbucket.org/philpem/suds with caching fix from ews_wrapper